JaimeHyland/family_shopping_list_v1/README.md

 The family_shopping_list project effectively contains only one Django app: shopping_list, which effectively contains all the custom models and templates in the project.
 In hindsight, it may have been a better idea, and the code may have been easier to follow (including for me) if its various components had been divided into separate sub-apps.
 This may be considered an opportunity for refactoring in future versions of the family shopping list!

-#### Project assessment/Outside users
+#### Project assessors/Outside users
 For anyone outside the family who needs or wishes to enter the App as a user (as part of their assessment of this project, for example), I will create an extra user for each user status that that person may need.
 I will then inform that person of the user name and password for each of the identities that they may wish or need to use to access the App's functionalities.

 I'll ask them to change their password on first logging in as each user.
+In a future iteration I'll route new users automatically through the change password process upon first logging in!

 I'm happy enough to use the original allauth change_password template for this purpose, except that I don't like the way the standard Django-allauth functionality appears to leave the user stranded on the password_change_done page when that user has changed their password.
 However, that's another issue I've parked for the moment due to lack of time.